moiian/DialogUI/README.md

 Hi! this addon was made with the sole purpose of learning how to make wow addOns.
 This newer version uses Blizzard original code with some tweaks to properly handle icons natively, that's right, you read it right, now the gossip shows the icons that represent the option.

+This should work with vanilla client or custom one like Turtle-WoW.

 <h3>My Gallery</h3>